 In this post, you will learn whether My Heritage DNA matches are legitimate, and the basic ways that you can determine how your match might be related to you.

 Did you just get your My Heritage DNA results back?
 Or did you do a free autosomal DNA transfer from another testing company to My Heritage?
 There has been some question recently as to whether or not DNA matches that you find when you test with or upload to My Heritage DNA are real.

 Are the My Heritage DNA matches real?

 The short answer is yes.
-Generally speaking, the DNA matches that you find on My Heritage DNA should be valid, and you will be able to learn from them and their posted family trees just like you can learn from your DNA matches on other sites.
+The DNA matches that you find on My Heritage DNA are be valid, and you will be able to learn from them and their posted family trees just like you can learn from your DNA matches on other sites.